wfp/common-identifier-application/README.md

 npx jest
 ```

-The application uses the `debug` package to do logging.
+The application uses the `debug` package for logging.
 To log every CommonID-related message to set the environment variable `DEBUG` to `CID:*` - to see only specific log lines refine the `CID:*` pattern.
 For example to run the application for development with every CommonID component logging to the console:

 ```
 DEBUG=CID:* npm start